Assault Lily: Stage plays

 A stage play, titled Assault Lily: League of Gardens, ran at the Shinjuku Face venue in Tokyo from January 9 to January 15, 2020.
 A second stage play, titled Assault Lily: The Fateful Gift, ran at the Tokyo Tatemono Brillia Hall from September 3 to September 13, 2020.
 A third stage play, titled Assault Lily: Lost Memories, ran at the Sunshine Theatre in Tokyo from January 20 to January 30, 2022.

 Mobile game

-Assault Lily: Last Bullet, a role-playing video game developed by Pokelabo and published by Bushiroad, was released on January 20, 2021 for Android and iOS.
+Assault Lily: Last Bullet, a role-playing video game developed by Pokelabo and published by Bushiroad, was released on January 20, 2021, for Android and iOS.

 Reception

-In a review on Erica Friedman's Okazu, Kristin called its "yuri undertones" a trap for yuri fans, saying she "highly [doubts] it will be worth it unless you're really into the skin and bouncing boobs of teenage girls."
+In a review of the anime's first episode on Erica Friedman's Okazu, Kristin called its "yuri undertones" a trap for yuri fans, saying she "highly [doubts] it will be worth it unless you're really into the skin and bouncing boobs of teenage girls."
 James Beckett of Anime News Network called Kaede's confession of love to Riri a good sign for those fans tired of having lesbian characters "doomed to the Wasteland of Subtext."